 Similar to corporations, LLCs shield personal assets from business debt.
-Note, however, that LLCs have a limited life of about 30 years, depending on the state and do not have stock (and thus do not get the benefit of stock ownership and sales).
-Currently all 50 states recognize the LLC business form.
+However, note that LLCs have a limited life of about 30 years, depending on the state, and do not have stock (and thus do not get the benefit of stock ownership and sales).
+Currently, all 50 states recognize the LLC business form.
 LegalFilings can set up an LLC for you.
-All you have to do is provide us with the necessary information on your order form, and we will take care of the rest!
+All you have to do is provide us with the necessary information on your order form, and we will take care of the rest.

-In order to create an LLC, Articles of Organization have to be prepared and filed, along with state filing fees and other initial fees.
+Articles of Organization have to be prepared and filed to create an LLC, along with state filing fees and other initial fees.